Simon Uchenna Ortuanya

-Simon Uchenna Ortuanya is a Nigerian academic and university administrator.
+Simon Uchenna Ortuanya (born 1965) is a Nigerian academic and university administrator.
 He was appointed the 16th Vice‑Chancellor of the University of Nigeria, Nsukka (UNN) in August 2025, becoming the first substantive vice‑chancellor from the Nsukka cultural zone.

 Early life and education

 Ortuanya hails from Nsukka, Enugu State, Nigeria.
 He earned his LL.B (Hons) from the University of Nigeria in 1987, his LL.M from the University of Lagos in 1991, and his Doctor of Juridical Science (S.J.D) from Loyola University, Chicago.

 Career

 Ortuanya has served in various academic and public service roles.
 He has been Associate Dean of the Faculty of Law at UNN's Enugu Campus, Professor of Law at the Enugu State University of Science and Technology (ESUT), and a visiting scholar at Loyola University Chicago School of Law.
 In public service, he previously held the positions of Secretary to the Enugu State Government, Commissioner for Education in Enugu State, and Director General of the South‑East Governors’ Forum.